SolarLune/tetra3d/readme.md

 `go get github.com/solarlune/tetra3d`

-Tetra depends on kvartborg's [vector](https://github.com/kvartborg/vector) package, takeyourhatoff's [bitset](https://github.com/takeyourhatoff/bitset) package, and [Ebiten](https://ebiten.org/) itself for rendering.
+Tetra depends on kvartborg's [vector](https://github.com/kvartborg/vector) package, and [Ebiten](https://ebiten.org/) itself for rendering.
 Tetra3D requires Go v1.16 or above.

 ## How do you use it?